-Isuzu has traditionally been strongly linked with the utilitarian end of the market due to their strength and durability, but the lack of refinement and basic specification meant it they have struggled to breakthrough into the lucrative lifestyle sector.
+Isuzu has traditionally been strongly linked with the utilitarian end of the market due to their strength and durability, but the lack of refinement and basic specification meant it they have struggled to break through into the lucrative lifestyle sector.

 Sales have increased, however, over recent years thanks to special-edition models like the Fury and Blade, which have long specification lists.
 The new model is expected to increase this further, with higher standards of ride, handling and comfort.

-Isuzu D-Max 2018 specification
+Isuzu D-Max 2018 Specification

 Keyless entry and push-start ignition is available for the first time and a new embossed woven seat fabric that breathes for added comfort has been added to Eiger and Yukon models whilst Utah models come equipped with textured leather.
 The range-topping Blade comes equipped with an upgraded premium leather trim with orange Blade design.

-Isuzu D-Max engine and driving
+Isuzu D-Max 2018 Engine and Driving

 The big news regarding the engine and driveline is the new, fuel-efficient 1.9-litre engine.
-The 1.9DDi Blue Power will produce 161bhp – same as the outgoing 2.5-litre – although the torque has been downgraded from 400Nm to 360Nm.
+The 1.9DDi Blue Power will produce 163hp – same as the outgoing 2.5-litre – although the torque has been downgraded from 400Nm to 360Nm.

 The engine is coupled to a six-speed manual transmission, although there is the option of a newly-developed six-speed automatic, which is very smooth although slightly hesitant at times.
 On windy roads, the D-Max maintains its composure with minimal body roll, while the steering is accurate and provides plenty of feedback.